Current Language

 CAN/CAN FD

-The Controller Area Network (CAN) was originally developed in the 1980s by the Robert Bosch GmbH as a low cost communications bus between devices in electrically noisy environments.
-Mercedes-Benz became the first automobile manufacturer in 1992 to employ CAN in their automotive systems.
+Controller Area Network (CAN) was originally developed in the 1980s by the Robert Bosch GmbH as a low cost communications bus between devices in electrically noisy environments.
+Mercedes-Benz became the first automobile manufacturer in 1992 to employ CAN in their vehicle systems.
 Today, every automotive manufacturer uses CAN controllers and networks to control a variety of Electronic Control Units (ECUs) in their automobiles.
-It is the primary bus used for engine timing controls, anti-lock braking systems and power train controls to name a few.
-And due to its electrical noise tolerance, minimal wiring, excellent error detection capabilities and high data transfer speeds, CAN is expanding into other applications such as industrial control, marine, medical, aerospace, and more.
+It is the primary bus used for engine timing controls, anti-lock braking systems and powertrain controls to name a few.
+And due to its electrical noise tolerance, minimal wiring, excellent error detection capabilities and high data transfer speeds, CAN expanded into other applications such as industrial control, marine, medical, aerospace, and more.

 HOW IT WORKS